 For the full list of ingredients and amounts, please go to the recipe card below.

-- Honey – You can use any variety of honey.
-I like wildflower honey best in this recipe; I recommend staying away from stronger flavors of specialty honey because they can overpower the kumquat flavors.
+• Honey – You can use any variety of honey.
+I prefer wildflower honey in this recipe; I recommend avoiding stronger flavors of specialty honey, as they can overpower the kumquat flavors.

 How To Make Kumquat Honey Butter: